Travis Kelce Player Prop Bets for NFL Week 10 | Kansas City vs. Las Vegas 11/14/2021

 - Kelce is averaging 117.5 receiving yards per game in two career matchups against the Raiders, 41.0 more than his receiving yards prop bet over/under for Sunday's game (76.5).

-- Kelce has caught a touchdown pass in every matchup versus the Raiders, but did not have multiple TDs in any of those games.
+- Kelce, in two matchups, had a touchdown catch every time.
+But he did not have multiple TDs in any of those games.

 - Note: Kelce's stats vs. Raiders date back to 2016.